FindMySchool LogoFindMySchool

 The school provides structured university guidance, with a dedicated university admissions coordinator who meets with students from Year 12 onwards.
 The guidance includes UCAS application support, personal statement development, and interview preparation.
 For students applying to competitive courses including medicine, law, and engineering, the school offers additional mentoring and access to subject-specific webinars.
 The school has established relationships with university admissions teams, enabling students to attend university open days and subject-specific taster sessions during the school year.

 The school provides open days in autumn term, typically in September or October, enabling prospective families to visit and meet staff.
 The admissions process is transparent, with the school publishing its admissions policy and distance data annually.
-Families should verify current distance thresholds with Camden's admissions team, as the last distance offered varies annually depending on the distribution of applications within the catchment area.
+Families should verify current distance thresholds with Camden's admissions team, as the furthest distance at which a place was offered varies annually depending on the distribution of applications within the catchment area.

 Entry to the sixth form is available to students from other schools as well as internal progression.
 A-level entry requires a minimum of five GCSEs at grade 5 or above, including English and mathematics, with subject-specific requirements for particular A-level courses.
 For example, A-level mathematics typically requires GCSE mathematics at grade 7 or above.
 The LaSWAP consortium operates a joint admissions process for sixth-form entry, with applications considered across the four partner schools.